 If you need financial assistance to go to college, look into the SUSI grant and find out if you’re eligible.
 You can also look into access schemes such as HEAR or DARE.
 HEAR offers support to students from disadvantaged backgrounds by offering a college place on a reduced-points basis, and DARE is a scheme to support students with disabilities in accessing higher education.

-Traineeship or apprenticeship
+Doing a traineeship or apprenticeship

 If you’re not sure about taking a course, but you would like to gain some new skills, you could consider taking on some training, such as the SOLAS Traineeship Programme or becoming an apprentice.

 SOLAS Traineeship Programme

 A traineeship programme combines education and training with workplace coaching.
 While parts of the traineeship will be in a classroom setting, the opportunity to receive coaching in the workplace means you can also gain knowledge and experience on the job.
 They can offer you a chance to build your skills, make connections in the working world, and give you better opportunities for employment.
 If you learn better through doing, a traineeship is a good option for you to consider.

 Traineeships are run by SOLAS and the ETBI and are available to everyone, including those on social welfare.
 There are traineeships available in lots of areas, including business, retail, care, hospitality, sports, leisure, and fashion.
 There are 30 traineeship programmes currently on offer across the country, and you can find the full list on Traineeship.ie.